We are IT professionals with an unashamed passion for understanding how things work.

 Just be warned that he hummmms (in a musical way.)
 Except not very musically.

-Trivia: he still needs stabilisers on his shang despite being pretty much middle-aged.
+Trivia: D2 still needs stabilisers on his shang.

 Danny claims to be "passionate about writing clean, maintainable code and producing software that is easy to use, accessible and that effectively meets client needs."
 We hope that means good things because all we really know is that Danny is easily the politest and most stylish person in the office.
 Admittedly that's not saying a great deal, given that jogging bottoms are de rigeur around here, but still.
 His Rupert the Bear impersonation is second to none.